parcelLab-archive/lightfaden/README.md

 ## Trivia

 The name comes from the German word __Leitfaden__ (pronounced `ˈlaɪ̯tˌfaːdn̩`), which means guideline or field manual.
 The first part of the word _leit_ comes from the German verb for to guide or to lead, and is pronounced like the English word _light_ - this represents how easy to use _Lightfaden_ is.

+__Lightfaden__ was created as part of the TechCrunch Disrupt Hackathon 2017 in Berlin.
+Learn more about the project here: https://devpost.com/software/lightfaden